grompe/Drawception-ANBT/README.md

 - Show and highlight direct links to forum posts

 ## CHANGELOG

+1.93.2016.9
+- Fix loading, change Opera Presto detection - jQuery.browser is gone with the site update
+- New canvas: fix friend game detection broken with the site update
+- Fix up script settings page a bit

 1.92.2016.9
 - Fix username detection - fixes 'like all' and chat login